 Thank you.

-I mean, you got the black caucus, Asian caucus, Hispanic caucus.
+I mean, you got the Black Caucus, Asian caucus, Hispanic caucus.

 Aren't they doing the same exact thing?

-You know, this is this this is this is the fascinating point.
+You know, this is the fascinating point.

 We have the Congressional Black Caucus.

-We have the Hispanic Caucus, we have the Nags.
+We have the Hispanic Caucus.

 We have organizations based on race and sex.